Tamiz07/Frontend_Projects/README.md

 # Frontend_Projects

-I have created a projects that encompasses all the frontend development concepts and technique i learn so far.
+I have created a projects that encompasses all the frontend development concepts and techniques that i have learned so far.